Adsorption study comparing RSA™ to conventional glass autosampler vials.

-Various test solutes are investigated in this study in order to determine the role that functional groups play in analyte loss to the vial.
-Percent loss increased in order of increasing number of amine groups and was greatest with permanently cationic species (Thiamine and
+Various test solutes were investigated in this study in order to determine the role that compound specific functional groups play in analyte loss to a vial.
+Percent loss increased in order of increasing number of amine froups and was greatest with permanently cationic species (thiamine and cetylpyridinium chloride).

-Furthermore, percent loss was significantly lower using RSA glass vials, which show how the surface chemistry has real end-user advantages for the analytical laboratory.
-This is due to the fact that RSA glass vials do not have the many surface hydroxyl groups that are found in conventional glass vials.
+Furthermore, percent loss was significantly lower using RSA™ glass vials, which show how the surface chemistry has real end user advantages for the analytical laboratory.
+This is due to the fact that RSA glass vials do not have the many surface hydroxyl groups (aKa silanols) that are found in both standard glass vials and market leading certified glass vials.

 –Bidentate C18™, 4μm, 100Å

-Sample Preparation: 5.0ppm reference standards in DI H2O diluent.
-Portions of the same samples were transferred to the two vial types and injected into an HPLC initially and after four hours.
+Sample Preparation: 5.0ppm reference standards in DI water diluent.
+Portions of the same samples were transferred to the two vial types and injected into an HPLC initially and again after four hours.
 Peak areas were recorded and compared to initial injections to calculate percent recovery.